 All presentations are approximately 45 minutes to one hour duration, with time for questions afterwards and the opportunity to look at my items on display.

-Recipes from my monthly food column in The Lincolnshire Echo, Target, Retford Times, Wolds Scene and Lincs Scene will be uploaded on to the recipe section of this website regularly.
-Please feel free to use these recipes for your personal use and I would love to hear if you enjoyed making and baking them.
+I have a monthly food column featured in The Lincolnshire Echo, Target series of newspapers, Retford Times, Wolds Scene and Lincs Scene, focussing on historical cookery, seasonal foods and recipes from the past.
+My recipes will be uploaded regularly on to the recipe section of this website.
+Please feel free to use these for your personal use and I would love to hear if you enjoyed making and baking them.
 If you wish to use any of these recipes for anything other than personal use, please contact me first to seek my permission.

-Thank you for visiting this website, keeping checking for forthcoming events.
+Thank you for visiting this website, please do keeping checking for forthcoming events and new recipes.

 Best wishes, Sadie